Hometown: Gonzales, TX

 The key to achieving that next step was earning her MBA.
-After moving to Langley Air Force Base in Virginia, Kara looked at her timeline and realized that her husband's two-year military assignment lined up nicely with enrolling in, and finishing, a full-time MBA program.
+After moving to Langley Air Force Base in Virginia, Kara looked at her timeline and realized that her husband's two-year military assignment lined up nicely with enrolling in and finishing a full-time MBA program.

-"I looked at all of the area programs and obviously William & Mary is the best," she says.
+"I looked at all of the area programs, and obviously, William & Mary is the best," she says.
 "I have always wanted to attend William & Mary.
 When my husband was stationed here at Langley 17 years ago, I always had this idea in my head that one day I would come here and get my master's."

 Now in the program, Kara highlights the collaborative nature of the program as the pinnacle to her experience.

 "I like working with people.
-Anything that has to do with our learning team, team problems and cases, has been a very enjoyable experience," she says.
-"Everybody thinks differently and everybody is motivated by different things.
+Anything that has to do with our learning team, team problems, and cases has been a very enjoyable experience," she says.
+"Everybody thinks differently, and everybody is motivated by different things.
 I've learned that if you can figure out what motivates someone and understand how they think, then everyone can choose what they're good at and what they enjoy to make a final product that is very successful."

-Kara hopes to share her experience of earning an MBA through a residential, full-time program with other military spouses and hopefully inspire them to pursue advanced degrees at William & Mary like she has.
+Kara hopes to share her experience of earning an MBA through a residential, full-time program with other military spouses and hopefully inspire them to pursue advanced degrees at William & Mary as she has.

 "It's doable.
-Going back to school sounds very scary when you haven't been to school in 20 years like myself.
+Going back to school sounds very scary when you haven't been to school in 20 years, like myself.
 But I'm talking to them about setting themselves up for the future," she says.
 "Working has kind of been my identity.
 It's what motivates me.
-Many of the spouses I know do have business backgrounds and they run their own businesses.
+Many of the spouses I know do have business backgrounds, and they run their own businesses.
 So many of the classes offered here at William & Mary would help them with their own personal businesses."